Simple design of an application:

 However, upload requests will now succeed without the document actually being ready to be searched, which may be perceived as a kind of (temporary) inconsistency.

-And another problem: this still requires the message-queue to be available at upload-time and may suffer the same inconsistency issues as described above, since sending a message to the queue may also succeed or fail independently of the other storage requests.
+Another problem: this still requires the message-queue to be available at upload-time and may suffer the same inconsistency issues as described above, since sending a message to the queue may also succeed or fail independently of the other storage requests.

 Keeping resources in sync